 - 1. a description and justification of the proposed topic; - 2. a review of the relevant scholarship; - 3. a specific, detailed, and annotated list of the primary sources to be studied and interpreted; - 4. a set of questions to be explored or working hypotheses to be tested plus a detailed account of the theories and methodologies to be applied.
-The account must demonstrate how these theories are connected to the topic as well as show how methodologies are connected to the data being used; - 5. a tentative outline;

-6. an exhaustive research bibliography specifying literature that has been, or will be, consulted.
+The account must demonstrate how these theories are connected to the topic as well as show how methodologies are connected to the data being explored; - 5. a tentative outline of the doctoral dissertation; - 6. an exhaustive research bibliography specifying literature that has been, or will be, consulted.

-While the length of the prospectus may vary, a maximum of 8,000 words of text plus five to eight pages of bibliography will usually do justice to the task.
+While the length of the prospectus may vary; a maximum of 8,000 words of text plus five to eight pages of bibliography will usually do justice to the task.

-4.2.3.3 Dissertation prospectus defense committee
+4.1.3.3 Dissertation Prospectus Defense Committee

-The dissertation prospectus defense committee consists of the chair and two resident faculty members (the supervisor(s) can be among them), and one or two external readers, who may or may not be present.
+The Dissertation Prospectus Defense Committee consists of the chair and two resident faculty members (the supervisor(s) may be among them), and one or two external readers, who may or may not be present.